Apfirebolt/react-starwars-api/README.md

 This is an web application created using React which integrates with open API for Star Wars to display information from Star Wars franchise in various categories.

+The project is available for showcase at https://react-starwars-api-jet.vercel.app

 For more information please visit the API website and the docs [here](https://swapi.dev/)

 Made with ❤️ by **[@apfirebolt](https://github.com/Apfirebolt/)**